ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 ### Job Submission

-Starting on December 1st, there is a new tier of partitions on [Grace](/clusters/grace/), [McCleary](/clusters/mccleary/) and [Milgram](/clusters/milgram/).
-Priority Tier partitions will be added to [Bouchet](/clusters/bouchet/) when it enters production.
+As of December 1st, 2024, we introduced Priority Tier partitions on [Grace](/clusters/grace/), [McCleary](/clusters/mccleary/) and [Milgram](/clusters/milgram/), and subsequently on [Bouchet](/clusters/bouchet/) now that it is in production.
 Jobs submitted to a Priority Tier partition precede all pending jobs in the corresponding standard tier partitions in the scheduling queue to provide a “fast-lane”.
 The Priority Tier partitions are composed of the YCRC’s newest nodes and GPUs.
 Any compute resources not in use by a Priority Tier partition are available for use by the Standard Tier partitions.

 | Partition       | Description       | Bouchet                     | Grace          | McCleary       | Milgram            |
 |-----------------|-------------------|-----------------------------|----------------|----------------|--------------------|